jacksonianrtaylor/movie_rec_proj/README.md

 - The best perfoming number of train user that was chosen to be tested was the current value in the program (30-50).
 This performed better than 11-31 and 50-70 users.

-- The accuracy scores of the current configuration are likely not the highest that this system can perform because not all train bound have been tested with a simialir range to (30-50).
+- The average r2 scores of the current configuration are likely not the highest that this system can perform because not all train bound have been tested with a simialir range to (30-50).

 - When training and testing bounds are specified in the context of training and evaluating the model in this notebook, the real bounds for the number of ratings are shifted down to omit the target rating that is chosen randomly amoung the users ratings.
 For example, if the ratings bounds are stated to be 30-50 for train users, than the real bounds for the number of ratings they need to provide is 29-49.
 As for the testing bounds which are stated 5-10, the model is really being optimized to predict a rating for 4-9 ratings given by the user.
 In the training phase of this model, if a user has 7 ratings, one of which is a traget rating of the model than he really is only providing 6 ratings.
 However, if a user provides 7 ratings of this model in production phase then they are actually providing 7 ratings.